Erb3/NoHotbarLooping/README.md

 ## FAQ

-* ⛔ I do not allow reuploading of my mods
-* ✅ I allow modpacks to use my mods

 **Can I use this mod in my modpack?**

 Yes!
-You are more than welcome to include my mod in your modpack, if you credit me properly, and make downloads go through my modrinth page.
+You are more than welcome to include my mod in your modpack, if you credit me, and do not reupload the mod.
 I would also appreciate if you told me about it 😊.

+**Can I re-upload this mod?**

+Short answer: No.
+To clarify: You **may not** publish this mod's compiled jars somewhere else, and you may not pretend that you wrote the mod.

 **Plz updat to forge**